clementlize/always-on-personal-station/README.md

 - Run `yarn start` to start the project.
 It will open a tab in your browser.
 If not, browse `http://localhost:3000` to see the app.

 This app is made using React.
 To learn React, check out the [React documentation](https://reactjs.org/).

+## Roadmap

+ - [ ] Make the app more responsive, especially the analog clock
+ - [ ] Create a favicon
+ - [ ] Insert a location selector to avoid filling the coordinates (Weather)
+ - [ ] More than one module instance (manage Refs automatically)
+ - [ ] Create an onboarding process, showing tips and how to setup modules
+ - [ ] Manage translations

+## In development

+ - [ ] Agenda: show upcoming events from Google Calendar
+ - [ ] Agenda: show a timetable (useful for students for example)
+ - [ ] Shared bikes: show the number of available bikes/slots in a station
+ - [ ] Raw data: display a chart with multiple data sources

+ ## Current ideas

+ - [ ] Music controler: show the currently playing music, and control it from the app

 ## Contribute